red-scorp/DC-DC/README.md

 # DC-DC project

-DC-DC Converters.
+This project is intended to implement some simple flexible DC-DC buck converters from basic components.
-This project is intended to implement some simple DC-DC buck converters from basic components.
+This project features Excel based component's values calculator.

 ## DCDC-12V5V5A